Jeffrey E. "Jeff" Oleynik, Bankruptcy Attorney in Greensboro, North Carolina

 Biography

-About Jeffrey E. "Jeff" Oleynik
+Meet Jeffrey E. "Jeff" Oleynik — bankruptcy lawyer in Greensboro

 Jeff Oleynik is a seasoned business litigator handling a multitude of corporate disputes, many of which end up in bankruptcy court.
 Jeff represents clients on disputes involving ownership, management and control of companies, and is frequently involved in antitrust matters.